Log-Harnack Inequality and Bismut Formula for McKean-Vlasov SDEs with Singularities in all Variables

 Note that $\scr P_k$ is a Polish space under the Wasserstein distance where $\C(\mu,\nu)$ is the set of all couplings of $\mu$ and $\nu$.
 The SDE \eqref{E0} is called well-posed for distributions in $\scr P_k$, if for any initial value $X_0$ with $\L_{X_0}\in \scr P_k$ (respectively, any initial distribution $\gg\in \scr P_k$), it has a unique solution (respectively, a unique weak solution) $X=(X_t)_{t\in [0,T]}$ such that $\L_{X_\cdot}:=(\L_{X_t})_{t\in [0,T]}\in C([0,T];\scr P_k).$ In this case, for any $\gg\in \scr P_k$, let $P_t^*\gg=\L_{X_t^\gg}$ for the solution $X_t^\gg$ with $\L_{X_0^\gg}=\gg$.
 We study the regularity of the map for $ t\in (0,T]$ and $f\in\B_b(\R^d), $ where $\B_b(\R^d)$ is the space of bounded measurable functions on $\R^d$.

-As powerful tools charactering the regularity in distribution for stochastic systems, the dimension-free Harnack due to \cite{W97}, the log-Harnack inequality introduced in \cite{W10}, and the Bismut formula developed from \cite{Bismut} have been intensively investigated, see the monograph \cite{Wbook} for the study on SPDEs and applications.
-In recent years, the log-Harnack inequality and Bismut formula have also been established for McKean-Vlasov SDEs with drifts $L$-differentiable and $\W_2$-Lipschitz continuous in distribution.
-Below we present a brief summary.
+As powerful tools characterizing the regularity in distribution for stochastic systems, the dimension-free Harnack inequality due to \cite{W97}, the log-Harnack inequality introduced in \cite{W10}, and the Bismut (also called Bismut-Elworthy-Li) formula developed from \cite{Bismut,EL}, have been intensively investigated.
+See for instance the monograph \cite{Wbook} for an account of related study on SPDEs.